HorusSoftwareUY/MaterialDesignControlsPlugin/MaterialEntryControl.md

 <br/>

 ### Property CornerRadius:
-This property is to set the corner radious for the control.
-This is used only when you has a border and you can use (double: topLeft, double: topRight, double: bottomLeft, double: bottomRight) or (double: uniform).
+This property is to set the corner radius for the control.
+This is used only when you set HasBorder as true.
 ```XML
 <material3:MaterialEntry
     LabelText="Name *"